Linguist joined the Gopher football program in January 2017

 Head coach P.J.
 Fleck announced the hiring of nine assistant coaches, four staff members

-Linguist comes to Minnesota after spending one season at Mississippi State where he coached the safeties.
+Linguist came to Minnesota after spending one season at Mississippi State where he coached the safeties.

-In 2016, he coached a quartet of talented, play-making safeties in Brandon Bryant, Kivon Coman, Mark McLaurin and Jamal Peters.
+In 2016, he coached a quartet of talented safeties in Brandon Bryant, Kivon Coman, Mark McLaurin and Jamal Peters.
 Those four players combined to make seven of Mississippi State’s 14 interceptions.

 Bryant was a hard-hitting safety who finished fourth on the team in tackles with 62 and also made one interception and broke up two passes.
 Coman was fifth on the team with 58 tackles and he also made two interceptions and broke up two passes.
 McLaurin finished eighth on the team with 51 tackles, while adding five pass breakups, two interceptions and two fumble recoveries.
 Peters added 18 tackles, two interceptions, two pass breakups and two forced fumbles.